 Market Research Methods: Simple Ways to Understand Your Customer

 Imagine you want to start a new business, maybe selling a new kind of bicycle.
 You cannot just guess if people will buy it.
 That would be too risky and could waste all your money.
+According to Harvard Business School professor Clayton Christensen, over 95% of new consumer products fail each year.

 Market research is simply the smart way to check your ideas first.
 It is like having a superpower that lets you ask customers what they really want.
 This helps you build the right bike.